 Wallace received his License from RCSI on 8 June 1813 and immediately travelled to London for postgraduate study.
 Wallace became a pupil of Thomas Bateman, who was in turn a former pupil of the founding father of modern dermatology, Robert Willan.
 Wallace also studied under John Pearson in the London Lock Hospital and Carey Street Dispensary, the latter a charitable institution that dealt with high numbers of working class patients with skin diseases.
 While in London, Wallace was introduced to the art inoculation and vaccination under the tutelage of Dr. Joseph Adams, an expert in venereal disease and physician to the Inoculation and Small Pox Hospital in London.

-Whether by accident or by design, Wallace found himself at the centre of one of the most influential circles for the study of cutaneous diseases in the medical world at the time, working with some of the leading and most pioneering experts in the field.
+Whether by accident or by design, Wallace found himself at the centre of one of the most influential circles for the study of cutaneous diseases in the medical world at the time, working with some of the leading experts in the field.

 Wallace returned to Dublin in 1817 to establish himself in the Irish medical profession.
 The city Wallace returned to had a population that was increasing at an alarming rate as the poor migrated towards the city.
 There were no sanitation facilities, conditions were squalid, and poverty rife.
 Influenced by his time spent ministering to the working classes in London, Wallace wished to establish a similar charitable venture for the treatment of skin diseases in Dublin.